unifiedstreaming/fmp4-ingest/ingest_spec.md

 * rsegmentpath = URI_SAFE_IDENTIFIER
 * Identifier = segment_file_name

-In this PostURL the server address is typically the hostname or IP address of the media processing entity or publishing point and the presentation path is the path to the specific presentation at the publishing point.
+In this PostURL the server address is typically the hostname or IP address of the media processing entity or publishing point.
+The presentation path is the path to the specific presentation at the publishing point.
 The manifest path can be used to signal the specific manifest of the presentation.
 The rsegmentpath can be a different extended paths based on the relative paths in the manifest file.
 The identifier desribes the filename of the segment.
 The live source sender first sends the manifest to the path http://mypublishingpoint/presentation allowing the receiving entity to setup reception paths for the following fragmented MPEG-4 segments.
-The payload and content of the media ingest stream are manifests described in MPEG-DASH and segments of fragmented MPEG-4 that can be defined using the IETF RFC 5234 ANB [14] as follows.
+The payload and content of the media ingest stream are manifests described as MPEG-DASH and segments based on fragmented MPEG-4 [3] that can be defined using the IETF RFC 5234 ANB [14] as follows.

 * fragmentedMP4stream = HeaderBoxes Fragments
 * HeaderBoxes = FileType Moov
 * Fragments = X Fragment
 * Fragment = moof mdat

-During operation the communication between the live encoder/media ingest source and the receiving procesing entitiy/publishing point follows the following requirements.
+The communication between the live encoder/media ingest source and the receiving procesing entitiy/publishing point follows the following requirements.

-1. The live encoder or ingest source communicates to the publishing point/processing entity using the HTTP POST method as defined in the HTTP protocol [5]
+1. The live encoder or ingest source communicates to the publishing point/processing entity using the HTTP POST method as defined in the HTTP protocol [5], or in the case for manifest updates the HTTP PUT Method
 2. The live encoder or ingest source SHOULD start the broadcast by sending an HTTP POST request with an empty “body” (zero content length) by using the same POSTURL.
 This can help the live encoder or media ingest source to quickly detect whether the live ingest publishing point is valid, and if there are any authentication or other conditions required.
 Per HTTP protocol, the server can't send back an HTTP response until the entire request, including the POST body, is received.
-Given the long-running nature of a live event, without this step, the encoder might not be able to detect any error until it finishes sending all the data.
 3. Before sending the segments based on fragmented MPEG-4 the live encoder/source MUST send a manifest formatted according MPEG DASH specification following the limitations/constraints
    - 1. Only relative URL paths to be used for each segment
    - 2. Only unique paths are used for each new presentation